yihua/hudi/website/docs/configurations.md

 ---

 > #### clustering.plan.partition.filter.mode
 > Partition filter mode used in the creation of clustering plan.
-Available values are - NONE: do not filter table partition and thus the clustering plan will include all partitions that have clustering candidate.RECENT_DAYS: keep a continuous range of partitions, worked together with configs 'hoodie.clustering.plan.strategy.daybased.lookback.partitions' and 'hoodie.clustering.plan.strategy.daybased.skipfromlatest.partitions.SELECTED_PARTITIONS: keep partitions that are in the specified range ['hoodie.clustering.plan.strategy.cluster.begin.partition', 'hoodie.clustering.plan.strategy.cluster.end.partition'].DAY_ROLLING: clustering partitions on a rolling basis by the hour to avoid clustering all partitions each time, which strategy sorts the partitions asc and chooses the partition of which index is divided by 24 and the remainder is equal to the current hour.<br></br>
+Available values are - NONE: do not filter table partition and thus the clustering plan will include all partitions that have clustering candidate.RECENT_DAYS: keep a continuous range of partitions, worked together with configs 'clustering.plan.strategy.daybased.lookback.partitions' and 'clustering.plan.strategy.daybased.skipfromlatest.partitions.SELECTED_PARTITIONS: keep partitions that are in the specified range ['clustering.plan.strategy.cluster.begin.partition', 'clustering.plan.strategy.cluster.end.partition'].DAY_ROLLING: clustering partitions on a rolling basis by the hour to avoid clustering all partitions each time, which strategy sorts the partitions asc and chooses the partition of which index is divided by 24 and the remainder is equal to the current hour.<br></br>
 > `Default Value: NONE (Optional)`<br></br>
 > `Config Param: CLUSTERING_PLAN_PARTITION_FILTER_MODE_NAME`<br></br>